You may wish to see the Colonnade of Apamea first.

 The city of Apamea was protected by a 4 mile long wall which included the acropolis.
-The walls were built at the time of the Seleucid Empire, but they were modified several times; there is indication that they were strengthened in the IIIrd century and yet in 252 the Sassanids managed to shortly occupy Apamea.
-The walls protecting the northern part of Apamea were rebuilt and strengthened by Emperor Justinian after two earthquakes in 526 and 528.
-Today the ancient walls are mainly visible in the north-eastern sector of the archaeological area.
+The walls were built at the time of the Seleucid Empire, but they were modified several times; there is indication that they were strengthened in the early IIIrd century AD and yet in 252 the Sassanids managed to shortly occupy Apamea.
+The walls protecting the northern part of Apamea were rebuilt by Emperor Justinian after two earthquakes in 526 and 528.
+Today the ancient walls are mainly visible in the north-eastern sector of the town.

-In the late IVth century Apamea became the see of an important bishopric; a shrine was built on a previous building to house a most precious relic: the True Cross.
+In the late IVth century Apamea became the see of an important bishopric; a shrine was built to house a most precious relic: the True Cross.
 After the earthquakes of the VIth century a new complex of Christian buildings including a cathedral replaced the shrine.

-In 392 Emperor Theodosius declared the Christian faith the sole religion of the Roman Empire in the belief that this decision would have brought unity and strengthened the empire; theological rifts however caused such animosities among the followers of different doctrines, that the Arabs were almost welcomed when they conquered Apamea and the whole of Syria after the 636 battle of Yarmuk.
+In 392 Emperor Theodosius declared the Christian faith the sole religion of the Roman Empire in the belief that this decision would have brought unity and strengthened the empire; theological rifts however caused such animosities among the followers of different doctrines, that the Arabs were almost welcomed when they conquered Apamea and the whole of Syria after the 636 Battle of Yarmouk.

 House of Consoles near the Eastern Cathedral